Department of Conservation (New Zealand): Overview

 In 2025, Predator Free 2050 Ltd transferred its projects and long-term predator-control responsibilities to the Department of Conservation, with DOC committing to a professional and seamless transition of the programme's work.

 The methods of achieving these goals have resulted in controversy, where some people claim that the Department of Conservation is overly biased towards environmentalists at the expense of New Zealand's economy.
 This is particularly a concern amongst some farmers and other industries that are major users of neighbouring land, many of whom have been affected by decisions of the department.
 However, these criticised DOC efforts have also been lauded for achieving some success, for both conservationists and farmers, having led to a significant drop in possum populations during the last decades.

 The DOC was floated as the agency to supervise the construction of the proposed New Zealand Cycleway, though this is now being managed primarily by the Ministry of Tourism, in coordination with the DOC where appropriate.

 As part of New Zealand's programme of economic recovery post the peak of the Covid-19 pandemic and the following economic downturn DOC is working alongside the Ministry for the Environment, Department of Conservation, Ministry for Primary Industries, Land Information New Zealand and Ministry of Business Innovation and Employment to fund a number of temporary projects with the objective of creating jobs and assisting New Zealand's efforts to further protect the environment.
 As of June 2023 the project, entitled "Jobs For Nature", has employed 4,694 individuals over 193 projects.
 The programme's investment is estimated to be worth approximately NZ$1.19Billion, with the projects undertaken focused on providing temporary employment as well benefit the environment, people, and regional New Zealand.

+In December 2025, the Department partnered with Manta Watch NZ and Conservation International Aotearoa on work related to oceanic manta ray research and reporting in New Zealand waters.